AzureAD/passport-azure-ad/README.md

 #### 5.2.3 Options available for `passport.authenticate`

 * `session`: if you don't want a persistent login session, you can use `session: false`.
 The default value is true.

+* `tenantIdOrName`: if you use common endpoint, you can use this option to dynamically provide the tenant.

 Example: